henrygd/beszel/readme.md

 ### Docker containers are not populating reliably

 Try upgrading your docker version on the agent system.
-I had this issue on a machine running docker 24.
+I had this issue on a machine running version 24.
 It was fixed by upgrading to version 27.

 ### Month / week records are not populating reliably